SrBeboIOET/pruebas/readmefront.md

 - It allows the creation of web servers, route handling, processing HTTP requests, accessing databases, and other server-side operations.
 - It is particularly suitable for real-time applications and REST APIs due to its efficient handling of concurrent connections.

+## Jest
+- Jest is a testing framework for fast tests.
+- It is compatible with Typescript.

 ## Installation of dependencies
 ### Node.js
 1. Open the next link https://nodejs.org/es, download the LTS version and install it.